 For, although we are not Israel—and the Lord has made no covenant with us—we still have God’s timeless promise He made to ANY nation:

-Question: Can you genuinely pray for someone whose political and moral ideologies you don’t agree with?
-Please leave a comment.
+Tell me what you think: Can you genuinely pray for someone whose political and moral ideologies you don’t agree with?
+To leave a comment, just click here.